SCDH/oxbytei/docs/updateHeader.md

 (Note: It would be possible to tag the elements in the local file, but then, we would have all these misused `@source` attributes in the documents that we want to ship to the outside world.)

+There are different approaches, to handle the redundancy: 1) linking the redundant pieces to locations in a project's central header file using `XInclude`, 2) transforming the header.
+The first approach has the downside of a compilation need before shipping the TEI documents to outside world.
+Moreover, it's only well suited for including biggers pieces.
+But including redundant smaller pieces soon gets as tedious as keeping them directly in the header.